w3c/wai-media-guide/av-content.md

 ### Speak clearly and slowly – _speakers_

 Speak clearly.
+This is important for people wanting to understand the content, and for captioners.

 Speak as slowly as appropriate.
 This will enable listeners to understand better, and make the timing better for captions and sign language.

 ### Give people time to process information – _speakers, post-production_